AliKelDev/Alikel-Linkgen/README.md

 3. Generate links for key departments (e.g., Sales, Engineering) to map their organizational structure.
 4. Ask **Kei** to compare their likely strategies or tech stacks based on available information.

+### Automated Data Collection with Extension

+1. Input a large list of target companies in **Bulk Link Generator**.
+2. Click "Open All Dev Links" with 3-second delays.
+3. As each Sales Navigator page loads, the extension captures developer counts automatically.
+4. Review the populated data in LinkForge without manual entry.
+5. Export the complete dataset with all captured metrics.

 ## What's Next

 Planned improvements include: